rrd108/api-token-authenticator/README.md

 }
 ```

-And add JSON view support.
+And add JSON view support to `AppController.php`.

 ```php
 use Cake\View\JsonView;